 As they do with American flags, I guess we can refer to this flag as the “Fogelman Flag.”

-Do You have a Bernards Township Flag Photo to Share?
+Do you have a Bernards Township Flag Photo to Share?

 There is only ONE place we’ve found the Bernards Township flag and that’s at the Bernards Township Municipal Building Committee/Courtroom.